LadyBiosphere/portfolio/README.md

 About this project
 =============
-Updated: Saturday the 29th of October 2016.
+Updated: Thursday the 17th of November 2016.

-I created this portfolio with intentions of showing it to future employers and clients.
-It showcases my latest digital projects, my work history and a bit about my education.
+Digtial portfolio website for showcasing my:
+- latest design projects
+- recent work history*
+- recent education / training history*

+This website also includes:
-You will also find quick links to my various accounts on social media and a downloadable CV.
+- links to social media
+- the latest PDF copy of my CV (printable A4)

+* Only relevant information shown.

 [Visit website](http://ladybiosphere.github.io/portfolio/)